Disney’s Magical Express & Resort Airline Check-in

 If you will be arriving in Orlando from outside the US and clearing Customs in Orlando, be aware that you will have to collect your own bags and walk through Customs with them.
 At that point you can take the luggage with you and check in for the Magical Express bus, or you can hand off the luggage to a Magical Express rep who will have it transported to the hotel.

-If you decide to use the Magical Express service, here’s what I would advise:
+If you decide to use the Magical Express service, here’s what we advise:

-- In case of delays in getting your baggage delivered, I highly recommend that you pack a carry-on “day bag” that you keep with you.
+- (Luggage Service Temporarily Paused) In case of delays in getting your baggage delivered, we highly recommend that you pack a carry-on “day bag” that you keep with you.
 It should contain items you might need in the 8 hours following check-in.
-Depending on time of day, that might mean pajamas and toothbrush, or swimsuit and walking shoes.
+Depending on time of day, that might mean pajamas and toothbrush, or your swimsuit and walking shoes.
 By keeping important items with you, you will be able to enjoy your first day (or night) at Disney World.
+Do NOT pack your MagicBand in your checked luggage; you will need it to check in with Magical Express and to unlock your hotel room.

-- If you don’t receive your official Magical Express tags before departure, be sure your luggage has some kind of tag on it that lists your name and resort.
+- (Luggage Service Temporarily Paused) If you don’t receive your official Magical Express tags before departure, be sure your luggage has some kind of tag on it that lists your name and resort.
 Expect that check-in at the airport and baggage delivery will take extra time because of the lack of official tags on your luggage.

 Pros and Cons